Border Security

 The United States Department of Homeland Security defines border security as the act of “protecting … borders from the illegal movement of weapons, drugs, contraband, and people, while promoting lawful trade and travel.”[1]
 The United Kingdom Border Force describes it as any action that “secures the border and promotes national prosperity by facilitating the legitimate movement of individuals and goods, whilst preventing those that would cause harm from entering the UK.”[2]
 In South Africa, “border security is a comprehensive process that involves all functions to regulate and manage the movement of people and goods across borders.”[3]
 In India, border management agencies seek “border region development, communication, and coordination with neighbouring states and programs to enhance the national interests of India.”[4]

 Although their wording differs, the intent of these definitions is consistent.
 Around the world, countries now look at their borders as national front doors.
-Nations want to provide easy passage to the overwhelming majority of would-be visitors who seek entry for legitimate purposes.
+Nations want to provide easy passage to most would-be visitors who seek entry for legitimate purposes.
 This easy flow of people and goods is vital to national economies that increasingly depend on tourism and international commerce.

 Improving border security through integrated management

-Increasingly, border security agencies look toward integrated border management (IBM) as a way to concurrently facilitate legitimate passage and improve national security.
+Increasingly, border security agencies look toward integrated border management (IBM) to concurrently facilitate legitimate passage and improve national security.

 Who’s in charge here?